xypwn/go-musicbot/README.md

 - Run the binary once to generate `config.json`: `./dcbot`.

-- Make sure to have [ffmpeg](https://ffmpeg.org/) installed (basically every GNU/Linux/BSD distro should have a package for it).
+- Make sure to have [ffmpeg](https://ffmpeg.org/) installed (basically every Linux/BSD distro should have a package for it).

 - Make sure to have a **RECENT** version of [youtube-dl](https://yt-dl.org/).
 If your distro doesn't package a recent version, see the section titled "Obtaining a recent youtube-dl binary".

 - In `config.json`, find the line that says `"token"`.
 In that line, change the text that says `"insert your discord bot token here"` to whatever your bot token is (just look it up if you don't know how to get one).
 Remember to keep the `""` sorrounding the token.

+## Notes

+- youtube-dl might cause some problems with certain Unicode characters if the `LC_ALL` environment variable isn't set.

 ## Setup